 What causes wrinkles?
 As it turns out, a number of things, from repeated movements to the effects of gravity.
-As you get older, your body stops producing material, such as collagen, that provides support and structure to your skin, and wrinkles become even more visible.
-Since there are several things that cause wrinkles, there are also several cosmetic services that treat them.
+As you age, your body stops producing material, such as collagen, that provides support and structure to your skin, and wrinkles become even more visible.
+Since there are several things that cause wrinkles, several cosmetic services also treat them.
 One option is Radiesse, an injectable filler.
 What makes it different from other products, such as Juvederm® or Belotero®?
 A number of things.

 What Makes Radiesse® Different

 Radiesse is made from a different material than other fillers available.
-While Belotero® and Juvederm® contain hyaluronic acid, the main ingredient in Radiesse is calcium hydroxylapatite, which is the same material found in human bone.
-Calcium hydroxylapatite is heavier that hyaluronic acid, so it’s better for use in deeply set wrinkles or creases.
-The calcium is contained in tiny microspheres, which are suspended in a gel solution.
+While Belotero® and Juvederm® contain hyaluronic acid, the main ingredient in Radiesse is calcium hydroxylapatite, the same material found in human bone.
+Calcium hydroxylapatite is heavier than hyaluronic acid, so it’s better used in deeply set wrinkles or creases.
+The calcium is contained in tiny microspheres suspended in a gel solution.

 Different Treatment Areas

 Injectable fillers and cosmetic treatments such as BOTOX® are often used in different areas of the face.
-BOTOX®, for example, is used to treat crow’s feet, forehead lines, and frown lines near the eyebrows.
-Hyaluronic acid fillers can treat the nasolabial folds, lines around the lips, and in some cases, lines near the eyes.
-Radiesse also treats the nasolabial folds, or the smile lines between the nose and mouth.
+BOTOX®, for example, treats crow’s feet, forehead lines, and frown lines near the eyebrows.
+Hyaluronic acid fillers can treat the nasolabial folds, lines around the lips, and, sometimes, lines near the eyes.
+Radiesse also treats the nasolabial folds or the smile lines between the nose and mouth.
 It can also be used to treat the marionette lines that run from the mouth to the chin, chin wrinkles, and folds on the jowl.

 Are you ready to give Radiesse a try?
 Talk to a cosmetic doctor today to learn more about the injection and to see if it’s the right one for you.
-In New Jersey, Dr. Charles Dietzek offers Radiesse, as well as a number of other cosmetic treatments at his practice’s three locations.
-Call 856-344-3111 to schedule an appointment with Dr. Dietzek today.
+In New Jersey, Dr. Charles Dietzek offers Radiesse and several other cosmetic treatments at his practice’s three locations.
+Call 856-309-9777 to schedule an appointment with Dr. Dietzek today.